Experimental Gameplay Project

 September 28th, 2009

-54. J Tremblay CANADA
+7. J Tremblay

 Hello every one, I just noticed that the month was ending, I though I had an other week before October first, stupid school.
 So well, I just finish my game here, I am still in time ’cause it’s not october yet.